KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 [Layer Unknown Physical Device Extensions](#layer-unknown-physical-device-extensions) and the associated `vk_layerGetPhysicalDeviceProcAddr` function.
 Finally, it changed the manifest file definition to 1.1.0.

+Note: If a layer wraps the VkInstance handle, support for `vk_layerGetPhysicalDeviceProcAddr` is *NOT* optional and must be implemented.

 ### Layer Interface Version 1